oschina/tide/packages/extension-emoji/README.md

 # @gitee/tide-extension-emoji

-## 介绍
+## Introduction

-本扩展可为编辑器启用「Emoji」功能，可以在文本中插入表情。
+This extension renders emojis as an inline node.

-## 功能
+## Features

-- 提供表情面板：表情搜索、分类筛选、最近使用记录，支持键盘操作
+- Provides an emoji panel: emoji search, category filtering, recently used records, and supports keyboard operations
-- 支持使用 `:smile:` 语法输入表情
+- Supports using `:smile:` syntax to input emojis
-- 支持使用表情符号输入表情（如 `<3`）
+- Supports using emoji symbols to input emojis (such as `<3`)
-- 支持使用图片渲染设备不支持的 Emoji 表情
+- Supports using images to render emojis that are not supported by the device
-- 支持自定义 Emoji 表情
+- Supports custom emojis